The Ed Sullivan Show: Background

 Along with the new talent Sullivan booked each week, he also had recurring characters appear many times a season, such as his "Little Italian Mouse" puppet sidekick Topo Gigio, who debuted December 9, 1962, and ventriloquist Señor Wences debuted December 31, 1950.
 While most of the episodes aired live from New York City, the show also aired live on occasion from other nations, such as the United Kingdom, Australia, and Japan.
 For many years, Ed Sullivan was a national event each Sunday evening and was the first exposure for foreign performers to the American public.

 On the occasion of the show's tenth anniversary telecast, Sullivan commented on how the show had changed during a June 1958 interview syndicated by the Newspaper Enterprise Association (NEA):

 The show enjoyed phenomenal popularity in the 1950s and early 1960s.
-As had occurred with the annual telecasts of The Wizard of Oz in the 1960s and the 1970s, the family ritual of gathering around the television set to watch Ed Sullivan became almost a U.S. cultural universal.
+As it had occurred with the annual telecasts of The Wizard of Oz in the 1960s and the 1970s, the family ritual of gathering around the television set to watch Ed Sullivan became almost a U.S. cultural universal.
 He was regarded as a kingmaker, and performers considered an appearance on his program as a guarantee of stardom, although this sometimes did not turn out to be the case.
-The show's status is illustrated by the song "Hymn for a Sunday Evening" from the 1960 musical Bye Bye Birdie.
-In the song, a family of viewers expresses their regard for the program in worshipful tones.
+The show's status at the turn of the decade is illustrated by its use as the backdrop of the 1960 musical Bye Bye Birdie.
+The musical's plot revolves around an ordinary teen girl's chance to kiss a rock star live on the Sullivan show, and in the song "Hymn for a Sunday Evening," her family expresses their regard for the program in worshipful tones.
+Sullivan appeared as himself in the musical's 1963 film adaptation.